PelionIoT/virtual-demo-for-pelion/README.md

     docker run --name pelion-demo -p 8888:8888 -e CLOUD_SDK_API_KEY=<YOUR_PELION_API_KEY> pelion/virtual-demo
     ```

-    > Note: You can also specify the default Pelion Cloud address to use using `CLOUD_URL` environment variable, if omitted the default '`api.us-east-1.mbedcloud.com`' production address is used.
+    > NOTE: You can also specify the default Pelion Cloud address to use using `CLOUD_URL` environment variable, if omitted the default '`api.us-east-1.mbedcloud.com`' production address is used.

 3. Point your web browser to [http://localhost:8888](http://localhost:8888) to access the user interface of the virtual device.